LemonStand

 LemonStand was a Canadian e-commerce company headquartered in Vancouver, British Columbia, that developed cloud-based computer software for online retailers.
-LemonStand was shut down on June 5th, 2019.
+LemonStand was shut down on June 5, 2019.

 History

 LemonStand Version 1 was launched on July 28, 2001.
 It is written in the PHP programming language.

 Version 1 was released as an on-premises proprietary licensed software, and the commercial license was not free.
 However, there was a free trial license available.

 June 2012, LemonStand raised seed funding from the BDC Venture Capital, and a group of angel investors.

-Dec 20, 2013 a cloud-based SaaS version of the LemonStand eCommerce platform was released publicly.
+December 20, 2013, a cloud-based SaaS version of the LemonStand eCommerce platform was released publicly.

-May 9, 2014 LemonStand and Payfirma, a payments processing company, partnered to provide integrated services for online retailers.
+May 9, 2014, LemonStand and Payfirma, a payments processing company, partnered to provide integrated services for online retailers.

-May 3, 2016 LemonStand raised funding from BDC Venture Capital and Silicon Valley based angel investors.
+May 3, 2016, LemonStand raised funding from BDC Venture Capital and Silicon Valley–based angel investors.

-March 5, 2019 LemonStand announced their intention to shut down on June 5th, 2019.
+March 5, 2019, LemonStand announced their intention to shut down on June 5, 2019.
 LemonStand was quietly acquired by Mailchimp at the end of February.

 Pricing

-LemonStand offers three levels of service plans.
-LemonStand does not charge any transaction fees.
+LemonStand offered three levels of service plans.
+LemonStand did not charge any transaction fees.